elliottsj/ftw-android/README.md

 ###### SilkCacheManager

-This class is used by the `SilkCachedFeedFragment` to cache items in the fragment's adapter.
-Allows you to easily manage your own cache files using both synchronous and asynchronous methods; any class that implements `Serializable` can be written to and read
-2from a cache (but remember to mark any fields of non-serializable types as `transient`).
+This class is used by the `SilkCachedFeedFragment` to cache items in the fragment's adapter, it allows you to easily manage your own cache files using both synchronous and asynchronous methods.
+You can write/read any class that implements `Serializable` to/from a cache file (but remember to mark any fields of non-serializable types as `transient`, so they're ignored during serialization).

 ###### TimeUtils